-In addition, all students and parents have continuous electronic access to grades and assignments through the school's RenWeb reporting system.
+In addition, all parents and students have continuous electronic access to grades and assignments through the school's RenWeb reporting system.

 Progress Reports

 At the midpoint of each quarter, faculty will send a progress report home for each student who is receiving a C or below in his or her class.